AWS-Security-Portfolio/s3-security/README.md

 ## Overview

 This lab focused on the security lifecycle for Amazon S3 buckets.
 The workflow included creating both private and intentionally public buckets, applying best-practice access policies, configuring server-side encryption, simulating a misconfiguration, and detecting issues using AWS Trusted Advisor.
 The steps demonstrate practical skills essential for AWS cloud security roles.

 ---

+## Real-World Risk

+Misconfigured Amazon S3 buckets are one of the most common causes of large-scale data breaches in the cloud.
+Publicly accessible buckets can unintentionally expose sensitive data—including personal information, intellectual property or critical business documents—to the entire internet.
+Attackers often scan for such misconfigurations and can quickly exploit them, leading to compliance violations, reputation damage and significant financial loss.
+Proactively securing S3 buckets and continuously monitoring for public access is essential for any organization operating in the cloud.

+---

+## What I Built

+- Created both secure (private) and intentionally misconfigured (public) S3 buckets for demonstration purposes.
+- Applied JSON bucket policies to enforce or allow access as required.
+- Enabled server-side encryption using SSE-S3 and SSE-KMS.
+- Uploaded and tested public file access via incognito browser.
+- Attempted detection of public access misconfiguration using AWS Trusted Advisor and documented results.
+- Included comprehensive screenshots, sample policy JSONs and a clear architecture diagram.

+---